 Essentially, AMP pages are a stripped down - or succinct - version of HTML.
 They get rid of “clutter” in your code so your mobile pages can load exponentially faster.

-There’s a video below with more info (from the creators), and you can view this guide for details on how to start using AMP pages: Create Your First AMP Page
+You can view this guide for details on how to start using AMP pages: Create Your First AMP Page

 3. Use Click-to-Text wherever you can.